kmitsolution/MasteringJavaScript/01_ Introduction to JavaScript/02_JSWorkflow.md

 * It’s **single-threaded** but asynchronous via **Web APIs**, **event loop**, and **callback queue**.
 * Understanding this helps with debugging, performance optimization, and writing better asynchronous code.

-Would you like an infographic of this process or a code sandbox to experiment with the event loop?